KanzaFatima/osticket-prereqs/README.md

 <img src="https://i.imgur.com/GqfFjze.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Congratulation, You are inside of your osTicket setup.
+Congratulation, you have completed this tutorial and are inside of your osTicket setup!
 </p>
 <br />